Blog Posts in November 2007

 - Why was the synchronization retained when transmitting a long string of ones?

 Did you believe MPLS TE was a quality-of-service feature?
 Did someone persuade you it’s mandatory to run OSPF or IS-IS if you want to deploy MPLS TE?
-I’ve collected a few more myths like these two and explained the actual facts behind them in an article published by SearchTelecom.
+I’ve collected a few more myths like these two and explained the actual facts behind them in 10 MPLS traffic engineering myths and half truths published by ComputerWeekly..

 Warning: Due to total lack of any security features in TFTP protocol, use this functionality only in lab environment.